ilastik/ilastik-conda-recipes/README.md

 # Or, to install the carving workflow, too:
 $ conda install --channel stuarteberg ilastik-deps-carving

+# Or, if you only need headless mode (no GUI dependencies), use this:
+$ conda install --channel stuarteberg ilastik-deps-pc-headless
 ```

 3. Run ilastik from your own local repository